 - performing conscript, alternative or voluntary military service

-- looking after your child, provided you were paid maternity, paternity or parental allowance
+- looking after a child, provided you were paid maternity, paternity or parental allowance

-- a period of illness, provided you were paid sickness allowance or rehabilitation subsidy, pension or compensation on grounds of full incapacity for work.
+- a period of illness, provided you were paid sickness allowance, sickness allowance on account of an infectious disease or rehabilitation subsidy, pension or compensation on grounds of full incapacity for work.